tulip/oplogtoredis/README.md

 ## Project Status

-The project is currently pre-alpha.
-It shouldn't be used in production environments (or really any environment other than experimentation / testing).
+The project is currently in early beta.
+It shouldn't be used in production environments.
 We expect to have an initial 0.1 release that is ready for general usage within the next couple months.
+We'd love for you to give it a test in a staging or development environment!

 ## Configuring redis-oplog